 Kristin E. Bonnie

-Associate Professor and Chair of Psychology; and Faculty Director of Advising
+Associate Professor and Chair of Psychology; and Faculty Co-director of the Initiatives Program

 Office: Sanger Center for the Sciences Room 234

 - PhD (2007) - Neuroscience and Animal Behavior, Emory University

 - MA (2003) - Neuroscience and Animal Behavior, Emory University